UHBiocomputation/UH-biocomputation-web/content/pages/07-SOP-admins.rst

-Note that when a new rota is started (at the beginning of September and January), there are 2 steps to be done.
-First of all, a new CSV file should be added to the :code:`scripts` folder (as described above).
-Second of all, the newly created CSV file needs to be sourced in the :code:`content/pages/05-seminars.rst` file.
+Note that when a new rota is started (at the beginning of September and January), there are 3 steps to be done.
+First, a new CSV file should be added to the :code:`scripts` folder (as described above).
+Second, the newly created CSV file needs to be sourced in the :code:`content/pages/05-seminars.rst` file.
 The following example shows what text should be added just below the first
 paragraph: